cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     I18n::defaultLocale('de_DE');

-This will as well change how numbers and dates are formatted when using one of the localization tools.
+This will also change how numbers and dates are formatted when using one of the localization tools.

 Using Translation Functions
 ===========================

 CakePHP provides several functions that will help you internationalize your application.
-The most used one is the :php:func:`__()` function which is used to retrieve a single translation message or return the same string if no translation was found::
+The most frequently used one is :php:func:`__()`.
+This function is used to retrieve a single translation message or return the same string if no translation was found::

     echo __('Popular Articles');